dereksonderegger/141/docs/08_Variable_Selection.md

 per state.
 Join this data to data you used in problem 1.
 Create a scatterplot graph of suicide rate vs gun ownership rates.

 3. Given the context of the problems (1) and (2), what follow-up questions come to mind?
 Given at least two follow-up questions and the graphs you would create to address those questions.
 Identify the data you would need to create such a graph. *Context: At this point, you are not expected to find the data, but identify what variables of interest you would need.*

-4. Propose a topic of interest to you and consider what variables you would need to obtain to explain it to your fellow classmates in a series of one or more graphics.
-In particular, discuss how the variables you chose needed (or will need) to be transformed to provide useful comparisons.